yuhaonankaka/Leetcode/README.md

 # Leetcode
-Some solutions for leetcode Problems
+Solutions for leetcode Problems

+try to solve 1-2 problems everyday.